Ville Platte, Louisiana: Culture

-Ville Platte is located northwest of Louisiana's Cajun country.
+Ville Platte is located in Louisiana's Cajun country.
 The town is famous for its smoked meat and swamp pop music and bills itself as "Smoked Meat Capital of the World".
 Ville Platte has been officially designated by the Louisiana Legislature at the "Swamp Pop Capital of the World," recognizing the town's "long, rich history of fostering the development of swamp pop music."

 Ville Platte has significant Creole and Cajun cultural associations (cuisine, music, language etc.).
 It lies at the northern point of the "French Triangle" with a significant francophone population residing in the city as well as the parish.
-It is one of the birthplaces of the Afro-creole zydeco music that has become one of the signatures of Louisiana culture throughout the world, as well as the Choctaw-Métis tradition of "viande boucanee" or smoked meat.
+It is located just north of the birthplace of Creole music, (i.e. Zydeco music) the Plaisance community.
+Zydeco has become one of the signatures of Louisiana culture throughout the world.

 Ville Platte hosts two large festivals each year.
 The Louisiana Cotton festival, run in conjunction with the Le Tournoi, and the Festival de la Viande Bouccanee (Smoked Meat Festival) are held in Ville Platte annually.
 Ville Platte and the surrounding areas participate in the traditional Mardi Gras held in Mamou.

 Radio host Jim Soileau, the "Voice of KVPI" throughout most of the past 50 years, is semi-retired but still hosts the French News as well as co-hosts "La Tasse de Café" ("The Cup of Coffee") on Monday and Wednesday mornings.
 He has one of the most recognized voices in Acadiana and hosted "This is Mamou Cajun radio" from location at Fred's Lounge for many years.

+The Louisiana Swamp Pop Museum is located in a former railway station in Ville Platte.